paololavita/bamazon/README.md

 ***

 This application implements a simple command line based storefront using the npm inquirer package and the MySQL database backend together with the npm mysql package.
-The application presents two interfaces to thge user:
+The application presents two interfaces to the user:

 * Customer (bamazonCustomer.js)
 * Manager (bamazonManager.js)